Tathra

 Oysters at Tathra Hotel, Tathra

 There is a good range of places to stay to suit all budgets including resorts, motels, apartments, B&Bs and numerous holiday parks, such as Tathra Beachside and Kalaru Holiday Park.
-If getting away from it is your style, there are campgrounds in the spectacular Mimosa Rocks National Park, the bushland-fringed Tathra Beach Eco Camp and the secluded Kianinny Bush Cottages.
+If getting away from it is your style, there are campgrounds in the spectacular Mimosa Rocks National Park, with luxe glamping bell tents at Tathra Beach Eco Camp and cute cottages at the secluded Kianinny Bush Cottages.

 Glamping Bell Tents at Tathra Beach Eco Camp, Tathra